BlockHosts/metahosts/README.md

 👋 Hi, we're @metahosts

-We are  building the first blockchain marketplace and consumer wallet exclusively for the global retail hospitality space.

 Want to be a part of our project?
 Awesome createive coders welcome to colab :)

 hello@blockhosts.io